medvedevgroup/TwoPaCo/README.md

 the very beginning of the GFA file.
 Then each occurrence of an edge in the input corresponds to a single "containment" record which describes the coordinates of the occurrence in the input "segments" (chromosomes).
-Each segment representing an input chromosome has a name:
+Each segment representing 0an input chromosome has a name of the corresponding header of the sequence in input FASTA file.
+In case if there are duplicate headers, one ca add a prefix to segment names:

 	"s<number>_" + header of the sequence in input FASTA file

-If you you would like to not include a prefix, run with option "noprefix", but headers of sequence in the FASTA files should be unique:
+To do so, use the switch:

-	--noprefix
+	--prefix

 For an example of GFA output, see GFA_EXAMPLE.md.